What I’m Doing Now

 - Publishing more of what I write.
 I’m setting up a blog to cover mostly technical topics.
 Soon this item will simply be “Writing” with a list of pieces.
 First step was to set up this blog and migrate past writing.

 - Reflecting on the important questions I want to explore.
 Soon this item will simply be a list of the questions guiding my work.

-- Plotting two novels.
-It’s slow progress.
+- Plotting a novel, but slowly.
 I write to share values with the future.

 - Working by Studs Terkel

 If activities or priorities change, I’ll update this page.
 Last update was January 23, 2018.

 (This is a now page…if you’d like to learn more, you should make one, too.)